 A lobbyist accused the president of Peru Pedro Castillo of being at the head of a criminal organization manipulating public tenders during clandestine meetings.

-On December 17, the Public Prosecutor’s Office inspected properties of Karelim López and Bruno Pacheco for an investigation on influence peddling.
+On December 17, the Public Prosecutor’s Office inspected the properties of Karelim López and Bruno Pacheco for an investigation into influence peddling.

 The search was related to corruption suspicions about a public tender with the Ministry of Transport for the construction of a bridge, Puente Tarata III, in San Martin, a remote region characterized by Amazonian rainforest in northern Peru.
 The Ministry of Transport and Communications eventually nullified the contract after procurement irregularities in January.